hrishin/ml-ops/README.md

 This will deploy the application on the Kubernetes cluster.
 Make sure the respective Kubernetes clusters are configured to use the GitOps workflow using FluxCD by following the one-time setup described in the [GitOps setup](#gitops-setup) section.
+One can setup the local `development` cluster by following [Local cluster setup](#local-cluster-setup) guide.

-Deployment flow is based on enventual consistent, run the following flux command to sync the changes upfront
+Run the following flux command to sync the changes to cluster from the github repository

 `Note: make sure kubectl is configured to use the current cluster from dev, stage and prod`